Thuc Doan Nguyen: Early life

 Nguyen was born in Vietnam.
 As a child, she was among the boat people who sought refuge after the Vietnam War.
 She grew up in North Carolina and Southern Maryland.
 She is a double major from The University of North Carolina at Chapel Hill in Public Policy Analysis (Environmental Policy) and Communication Studies and also holds a master's degree (MPA) obtained in Southern California.
+She filmed footage of 9/11 from her apartment.

 Career

 For Nguyen's work in entertainment, she and her Bitch Pack have been featured in The Huffington Post, Salon, Forbes, Indiewire, The Hollywood Reporter and other outlets, along with the Sundance Film Festival 2021.
 Nguyen is in the book Rise: A Pop History of Asian America from the Nineties to Now, from Harper Collins, March 2022.
 She is part of the team of the Rory Kennedy Academy Award-nominated documentary Last Days in Vietnam, being a translator for the film.

 Nguyen has written award winning screenplays.
 Her historical drama screenplay about Lucy Parsons and Albert Parsons & The Haymarket Affair is number one in IndieWire's "Not All Stories Are About Straight White Men".
 Her feature about Vietnamese-American women in New Orleans has garnered attention, making it to the second round of Sundance Institute Labs.

 Nguyen helped launch the first "Cause Related Marketing Department" at Saatchi & Saatchi London for Marjorie Ellis Thompson and Hamish Pringle, aiding them with the book Brand Spirit.

 Nguyen has published academically.
 She presented at the University of London with her paper "Of Cougars and Kittens in Vampire Visual Rhetoric of the Last 30 Years: Ageism, Sexuality, Conformity and Ethics in Relation to Contemporary Fictional Female Vampires in Film & Television".
 Paper Proposal Accepted by The London Consortium, by Dr. Simon Bacon.
 She wrote a piece for the book Race/Gender/Class/Media.

 In New York City, Nguyen has worked with Kevin McLeod on a series of interactive projects and online games for Atomic Pictures as an associate producer for the web game "The Beast".
 Nguyen is the voice of Cybertronics and Eliza in Eliza's Tea Room.
 They made web sites for groups such as the Service Employees International Union.
 She also worked for other integrated entertainment companies.

 Nguyen produced the documentary Goth Parking Lot at The Cure's Jones Beach Dream Tour show, as encouraged by the makers of Heavy Metal Parking Lot, Jeff Krulik and John Heyn, fellow Marylanders.

 In Los Angeles, Nguyen worked for Jerry Bruckheimer and Warner Brothers Television as a writers' and executive producers' assistant.
 Nguyen made up dialogue as Fredrik Bond's "Milkmaid": Creative Annual UK – Best Campaign – Bronze for MJZ.